jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 1 - Introduction to Advanced Networking.md

 In circuit switching, a dedicated comms path is established between two stations in an end-to-end fashion.
 This path is a connected sequence of links between nodes - on each physical link, a dedicated logical channel is also formed.

-Communiction over circuit switching has three phases:
+Communication over circuit switching has three phases:
 - Circuit establishment, done link-by-link
 	- Routing/resource allocation (FDM or TDM)
 - Data transfer